 "RN" stands for Registered Nurse.
 The license is granted by each state's Board of Nursing after the candidate completes an accredited nursing program (diploma, ADN, or BSN), passes the NCLEX-RN administered by NCSBN, and clears state-level background and fingerprint checks.
 The license is regulated at the state level, which is why resume wording depends on which state issued the license, whether it is a single-state license, and whether the state participates in the Nurse Licensure Compact.
 Continuing education, license verification, and renewal cycles vary by state and are tracked publicly on Nursys.com, the NCSBN-operated verification service that recruiters use to confirm any RN's status in real time.

-For a broader role guide that covers summary, bullets, and full resume structure for nurses, see our nurse resume examples article.
+For a broader role guide that covers summary, bullets, and full resume structure for nurses, see our nurse resume examples article, and for a ready-to-fill layout that already has the Licensure section positioned correctly, use our nursing resume template.
 This piece focuses purely on licensure mechanics.

 Where to place the RN license (decision tree)